GerardMJuan/structural-pipeline-measures/README.md

 $ docker run --rm -t -v $PWD/data:/data \
     -u $(id -u):$(id -g) \
     biomedia/dhcp-structural-pipeline-measures:latest \
-        /data/participants.tsv --reporting"
+        /data/participants.tsv --reporting
 ```

 This will mount the subdirectory `data` of
 your current directory as `/data` in the container, then execute the tool
-on the output of `structural-pipeline` in that directory.
+on the output of `dhcp-structural-pipeline` in that directory.

 The file `participants.tsv` should list the scans to process.
 For example:

 ```
 participant_id  session_id  gender  birth_ga
 subject1        session1    Female  44.0
 ```

 The directory containing the `participants.tsv` file should be in the standard